 "It was 20 years ago at the end of a long day immersed in the souks of Marrakech that I first met Hamid.
 A tiny shop at the far end of a narrow lane, it was filled floor to ceiling with the finest babouche I had seen.

 Hamid speaks no English and my Arabic is very limited so we conversed in my comical French before he led me through the maze of streets to his workshop in an ancient fondouk.
-This was the beginning of my journey collaborating with artisans in Morocco, and we continue to work with Hamid and his team to this day." ~ Jenny Lockton, Creative Director
+This was the beginning of my journey collaborating with artisans in Morocco." ~ Jenny Lockton, Creative Director

 The babouche slipper is an iconic feature of Moroccan culture and has been an important element of the traditional dress code for centuries.
 And like the very best of inventions, the babouche slipper is as popular and relevant today as it has always been.
 Vogue even named the pointed babouche as it’s must-have shoe of 2016.

 The continued popularity of the babouche is hardly a surprise as they offer the wearer the ultimate in comfort and style.
 The soft soled, round toed babouche make the perfect indoor slipper and the pointed babouche with firm leather soles, a practical slip on shoe for outdoor wear in a hot, dry climate.